Design overview

 Contents[Hide]

-This article provides an overview of the design experience in Dundas BI, focusing on creating and editing dashboards and other views such as reports.
-Some of these editing features are also common to the screens used to edit metric sets, hierarchies, and data cubes, for example.
+This article provides an overview of the design experience when creating and editing dashboards and other views such as reports.
+You will also find a subset of these features when editing metric sets, hierarchies, and data cubes, for example.

 Elements of the editor include the toolbar at the top, a status bar along the bottom, and the actual design surface with horizontal and vertical rulers.
 The white, rectangular portion of the design surface represents your dashboard and is generally referred to as the canvas.